 But these expressions of hospitality are not usually part of our everyday comings and goings.
 They’re generally either extremely planned or extremely unplanned.
 And, sometimes what we primarily think of as hospitable acts lend themselves toward being extraverted acts.

-We are most hospitable when we make others feel at home in their own skin.
+In other words, we are most hospitable when we make others feel at home in their own skin.
 You don’t have to own a home or a spacious apartment to do this.
 Nor do you have to smile at or speak to strangers.
 You simply have to let people be themselves.

 Make being with you a safe place for people to be their true selves.
 How do we do this?